enderprism/blender-motion-graphics-utils/README.md

 ## Modifiers

 ### Emission
-Emission is a modifier to put on any object to give it an emission.
+Emission is a modifier to put on any object to give it a solid color that isn't affected by lights.

 The main difference from using a material is that parameters are specified per object.
 It also has more features than a material, such as having transparency and a quick visibility toggle (easier to use than hiding from the viewport since the object stays selected).